9-2-2: DEFINITIONS:

 NONCONFORMING USE: A structure and the use thereof or the use of land that does not comply with the regulations of this title governing use in the district in which it is located, but which conformed with all of the codes, ordinances and other legal requirements applicable at the time such structure was erected, enlarged or altered, and the use thereof or the use of land was established.

-NOXIOUS MATTER: Material which is capable of causing injury to living organisms by chemical reaction or is capable of causing detrimental effects upon the psychological, social or economic well being of human beings.
+NOXIOUS MATTER: Material which is capable of causing injury to living organisms by chemical reaction or is capable of causing detrimental effects upon the psychological, social or economic wellbeing of human beings.

 ODOROUS MATTER: Any material that produces an olfactory response among human beings.

-OFFICE BUILDING: Any building, containing one or more businesses, used primarily for conducting the administrative affairs of a business, profession, service industry, or government, or like activity.
+OFFICE, BUSINESS AND PROFESSIONAL: Any building, containing one or more businesses, used primarily for conducting the administrative affairs of a business, profession, service industry, or government, or like activity.

 OPEN SPACE: Land unoccupied by structures, buildings, streets, rights of way and automobile parking lots and designed and intended for the use or enjoyment of residents of a planned unit development.
 Open space may contain structures for recreational use.

-PARCEL (OR TRACT): A continuous area or acreage of land which can be described as provided for in the plat act 2 .
+PARCEL (OR TRACT): A continuous area or acreage of land which can be described as provided for in the plat act 2.

 PARTICULATE MATTER: Material which is suspended in or discharged into the atmosphere in finely divided form as a liquid or a solid at atmospheric pressure and temperature.

-PERSONAL WATERCRAFT: Any vessel used for travel upon or through water that uses an inboard motor powering a water jet pump as its primary source of motor power and that is designed to be operated by a person sitting, standing, or kneeling on the vessel, rather than the conventional manner of sitting or standing inside the vessel, and includes vessels that are similar in appearance and operation but are powered by an outboard or propeller drive motor.
+PERSONAL WATERCRAFT: Any vessel used for travel upon or through water that uses an inboard motor powering a water jet pump as its primary source of motor power and that is designed to be operated by a person siting, standing, or kneeling on the vessel, rather than the conventional manner of siting or standing inside the vessel, and includes vessels that are similar in appearance and operation but are powered by an outboard or propeller drive motor.

 PLANTINGS, PRAIRIE OR WETLAND: Those plants identified by the U.S. geological survey (USGS) or the environmental protection agency (EPA) as natural prairie or wetland species.